zbomoon/Youtube-Gradient-Bottom-Remover/README.md

 So I decided to try making my first chrome extension plugin.

+This extension plugin makes more sense especially when using dark mode.

 It was easier than I thought and I was able to finish it in an hour.

 - 적용전